 USA Study Visa Fees

 USA has a stringent Visa Policy which needs to be followed and practiced as a mandatory requirement.
 The visa fees for students willing to pursue a course in USA are USD 160.
-The applicant further needs to pay a Visa Issuance Fee, in case such a fee is applicable for the nationals of such countries, once the visa application is approved.
+The applicant further needs to pay a Visa Issuance Fee, in case such a fee is applicable to the nationals of such countries, once the visa application is approved.

 How Long Does it Take to Get a Student Visa?

 - Student Visas for the continuing students may be issued at any time as long as the student is currently enrolled with a SEVP approved institution or school.
 Such students can enter US any time before the classes start.